Biological treatment

 Biological treatment is advantageous because it optimizes treatment capacity while using less energy.
 The consequence is that not only the environmental impact but also the price of such an operation is reduced.

-This technology will use a separating system to treat the water in a fragmented way:
+This technology then uses a compartmentalisation system to treat the water in a fragmented way:

-- Micro-organisms (often bacteria) transform chemical pollutants in water.
+• Micro-organisms (often bacteria) transform the chemical pollutants in the water.

-- The water passes through a raw sewage grate system, which filters out any heavy pollutants.
+• The water passes through a raw sewage system that filters out the major pollutants.

-- In this tank, water is mixed to a uniform consistency.
+• In this tank, the water is mixed to achieve a uniform consistency.
 This facilitates rapid processing in subsequent stages, thanks to the bacteria present.

 Biological treatment operating step 1